 “How can we keep back to school costs as low as possible whilst providing our children with everything they need?”

-Here are some practical ideas to help get your kids perfectly prepared for school without pulling too hard at the purse strings.
+Whether your child is starting school for the first time, or is in primary or secondary school, here are some practical ideas to ensure your kids are prepared for school without pulling too hard at the purse strings.

 KEEP DOWN THE COST OF SCHOOL UNIFORM